 Congenital rubella syndrome is caused by maternal infection with the rubella virus during pregnancy.
 The risk is highest during the first 3 months of pregnancy.

-Pregnant women should not receive the MMR vaccination, as this is a live vaccine.
+Pregnant women should not receive the MMR vaccine, as this is a live vaccine.
 Non-immune women should be offered the vaccine after giving birth.

 - Congenital cataracts